top of page

 A progressive hegemonic project

-The Left, on the other hand, has constantly struggled to develop an effective progressive counter-hegemony.
-The roots of this historical deficiency are complex.
-They can be accounted for, in large part, by the cultural and political shortcomings of Labourism (timid social democracy) and, more recently, a failed ultra-left experiment in the form of Corbynism.
+The Left, on the other hand, has constantly struggled to adapt effectively and to develop an effective progressive counter-hegemony.
+The roots of this historical deficiency are complex, but accounted for, in large part, by the cultural and political shortcomings of Labourism (timid social democracy) and a failed ultra-left experiment in the form of Corbynism.
 Both have, in their different ways, been top-down and tribal.
 Unfortunately and tragically, Starmerism continues this baleful tradition with a 'Labour First' sectarianism.
 All these Labourist traditions have yet to understand that the basis of building a progressive hegemony is to treat political life as a respectful educative and relational project in order to 'tell a plausible story' of a progressive future within our grasp.
 At the same time, Labour has to seek friends rather than constantly identifying enemies.
 Alliance-based politics are the only real guarantee of a sustainable social majority for change in the English context.

-This section of this website contains publications focusing on democratic left politics in the UK and, in particular, the building of an effective progressive political and social bloc that moves beyond the acquiescence of Labourism and the sectarian politics of the far left and now chauvinist Labour right.
+This part of this website contains publications focusing on democratic left politics in the UK and, in particular, the building of an effective progressive political and social bloc that moves beyond the acquiescence of Labourism and the sectarian politics of the far left and now chauvinist Labour right.
 This involves not only policies, but also the development of new practices and relationships in 'civil society'.
-This section also includes a neo-Gramscian theoretical approach that has been applied to the political party of the 21st Century, alliance-building and creating new socio-political settlements.
+This section also includes a neo-Gramscian theoretical approach that has been applied to the political party of the 21st Century, alliance-building, creating new socio-political settlements and, most recently, the need for a radical reset within the Labour Party.

 The Very Modern Prince’: the 21st-century political party and the political formation